Applications Developer Interview Questions

 Explanation: This is an example of an operational question.
 Operational questions help the interviewer understand how you go about doing your job and the techniques you use to accomplish projects you are assigned.
 Operational questions are best responded to directly and briefly, allowing the interviewer to ask follow-up questions if they are interested in this particular topic.

 Example: “APIs are a critical element of any application.
-They help the application integrate themselves into other well-known programs so users can exchange data between the various applications.
+They help the applications integrate themselves into other well-known programs so users can exchange data between the various applications.
 Some of the APIs I have worked with and have experience using are from Twitter, Salesforce, Google, Facebook, and many other popular programs.
 I also create APIs for the applications that I program and make them available to other developers.”

 Question: What are the resources you use when researching a solution to a complex programming issue?